rppicomidi/usb_midi_host/README.md

-# MIDI HOST DRIVER
+# USB MIDI HOST DRIVER
-This README file contains the design notes and limitations of the MIDI host driver, and it describes how to build an run a simple example to test it.
-The driver should run on any TinyUSB supported processor with USB Host Bulk endpoint support, but the driver and example code have only been tested on a RP2040 in a Raspberry Pi Pico board.
+This README file contains the design notes and limitations of the MIDI host application driver for TinyUSB.
+This driver supports both C/C++ development and Arduino development.
+The code in this project should run on any TinyUSB supported processor with USB Host Bulk endpoint support, but the driver and example code have only been tested on a RP2040 in a Raspberry Pi Pico board.

-# Arduino Support
-This library was originally written for RP2040 support only.
-I was able to get this library to work on a Raspberry Pi Pico board using the the Arduino IDE by copying it to my local `libraries` directory.
-See the [EXAMPLES/Arduino](#arduino) section below for more info.
-This was my first attempt at an Arduino project, so I suspect there are better ways to do things.
-Issue reports and pull requests are welcome.
-At the time of this writing, there is a known issue with displaying Arduino Serial messages at startup.
-I put in some delays that work on one of my computers, but not others.
-Surely, there is a better way.

 # ACKNOWLEDGEMENTS
-This driver code is based on code that rppicomidi submitted to TinyUSB as pull request #1219.
+The application driver code is based on code that rppicomidi submitted to TinyUSB as pull request #1219.
 The pull request was never merged and got stale.
-TinyUSB pull request #1627 by atoktoto started with pull request #1219, but used simpler RP2040 bulk endpoint support from TinyUSB pull request
+TinyUSB pull request #1627 by atoktoto started with pull request
+#1219, but used simpler RP2040 bulk endpoint support from TinyUSB pull request
 #1434.
 Pull request #1627 was reviewed by todbot, AndrewCapon, PaulHamsh,
 and rppicomidi and was substantially functional.
 This driver copied the `midi_host.c/h` files from pull request #1627 and renamed them `usb_midi_host.c/h`.
 It also fixed some minor issues in the driver API and added the application driver wrapper `usb_midi_host_app_driver.c`.
-The example code code is adapted from TinyUSB pull request #1627.
+The driver C example code code is adapted from TinyUSB pull request #1627.

-# OVERALL DESIGN, INTEGRATION
+# BUILDING APPLICATIONS WITH THIS DRIVER
 Although it is possible in the future for the TinyUSB stack to incorporate this driver into its builtin driver support, right now it is used as an application driver external to the stack.
 Installing the driver to the TinyUSB stack requires adding it to the array of application drivers returned by the `usbh_app_driver_get_cb()` function.

+## Building C/C++ Applications
+Before you attempt to build any C/C++ applications, be sure you have the toolchain properly installed and can build and run the blink example found in the [Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).

 The `CMakeLists.txt` file contains two `INTERFACE` libraries.
 If this driver is your only application USB host driver external to the TinyUSB stack, you should install this driver by adding the `usb_midi_host_app_driver` library to your main